Aktanee/butler/README.md

 yarn link; # Install the `butler` command with npm globally

 # config
-cp .env.dist .env;
-# Modify the .env with the correct path for each repo
+# Modify the config.ts with the correct path for each repo

 # Butler uses
 butler help; # give command